literalplus/ipsiblings/README.md

  * evaluation → harvesting → preparation

 ## Execution

 For measurement, you need a dual-stack server with sufficient bandwidth and at least 1 GB of RAM.
 It is advised to enable at least 2 GB of swap (file-based is fine) to handle spikes due to other applications -- you don't want a ten-hour run to be OOM-killed at the ninth hour.
+If swap is not desired, an appropriately higher amount of RAM is necessary.

 For evaluation, more resources are necessary.
 It is technically possible to evaluate on a low-end host such as the one suggested for measurement above, but you need to specify a very low batch size (10k or less) and it will take a long time, producing many batches that need to be merged.
-Note that, at the time of writing, the Bitcoin network consists of around 6k v4 nodes and 1.5k v6 nodes, which results in around 6 million (!!) candidates for evaluation.
+Note that, at the time of writing, the Bitcoin network consists of around 6k v4 nodes and 1.5k v6 nodes, which results in around 6 million candidates for evaluation.
 For this work, a Linux server with 16 GB of RAM was used.
 Note that evaluation is single-threaded and performance may be improved by having multiple processes responsible for different batch numbers.
+Statistics collection for this execution mode may be performed in a later run over all batches with the `--eval-recalc-stats` flag.

 ## File Formats